 - The NanoArt 21 Project, Cris Orfescu – Presentation of different Art-Technology programs around the world and recent NanoArt programs.
 A short history of The NanoArt 21 Project from its foundation in 2004, the vision, and mission are also presented.

-- The Moon Museum – MOONARK Project by Carnegie-Mellon University, Cris Orfescu – 93 artworks at the smallest scale ever.
-The exhibition was curated by Cris Orfescu, Chris Robinson (USC), and Lowry Burgess (CMU) and includes works by Anna Ursyn, Bjoern Daempfling, Carmargo Rorivaldo, Carol Flaitz, Daniela Caceta, David Derr, David Hylton, Dheeraj Roy, Shruti Gour, Dolores Glover Kaufman, Elena Lucia Constantinescu, Enio Longo, Eva Lewarne, Frances Geesin, Fred Mariello, Galina Strukova, Gilberto Sossella, Han Halewijn, Ioannis Michaloudis, Jack Mason, Jan Schmoranzer, Janis Kirstein, Janko Jelenc, Jean Constant, KD Matheson, Louise Hughes, Maria Chiara Munisso, Phillip Bascom, Pilar Ruiz-Azuara, Renata Spiazzi, Ricardo Tranquilin, Robert Fairfax, Rockie Ssengonzi, Rostislav V. Lapshin, Sheri Neva, Siddartha Pathak, Simona Barison, Simone Battiston, Steven Pollard, Teja Krasek, Teresa Majerus-Bednarz, Ursula Freer, Valerio Voliani, Zilda Maria Matheus, Bjoern Hoffman, and Cris Orfescu.
+- The NanoArt Gallery in the Moon Museum part of the MOONARK Project by Carnegie-Mellon University, Cris Orfescu – 93 artworks at the smallest scale ever.
+The exhibition was curated by Cris Orfescu (NanoArt 21), Chris Robinson (USC), and Lowry Burgess (CMU) and includes works by Anna Ursyn, Bjoern Daempfling, Carmargo Rorivaldo, Carol Flaitz, Daniela Caceta, David Derr, David Hylton, Dheeraj Roy, Shruti Gour, Dolores Glover Kaufman, Elena Lucia Constantinescu, Enio Longo, Eva Lewarne, Frances Geesin, Fred Mariello, Galina Strukova, Gilberto Sossella, Han Halewijn, Ioannis Michaloudis, Jack Mason, Jan Schmoranzer, Janis Kirstein, Janko Jelenc, Jean Constant, KD Matheson, Louise Hughes, Maria Chiara Munisso, Phillip Bascom, Pilar Ruiz-Azuara, Renata Spiazzi, Ricardo Tranquilin, Robert Fairfax, Rockie Ssengonzi, Rostislav V. Lapshin, Sheri Neva, Siddartha Pathak, Simona Barison, Simone Battiston, Steven Pollard, Teja Krasek, Teresa Majerus-Bednarz, Ursula Freer, Valerio Voliani, Zilda Maria Matheus, Bjoern Hoffman, and Cris Orfescu.

 - Nano Animation: Snowflakes Paradigm, Jean Constant – Snowflakes are geometrically simple and incredibly intricate.
 The software used to create the recursive snowflake cloud counted 16 million, 124 thousand, and 312 shapes in this particular iteration.
 From a script by “XpoPen”.